zicaiw625/tracking-guardian/COMPLIANCE.md

 - Merchants do NOT need to complete PCD review themselves - this is the developer's responsibility
 - **Note (2025-12-10)**: Starting December 10, 2025, Web Pixel PII fields require PCD approval to be populated
 - **UI Policy**: The app UI uses neutral language (e.g., "may require PCD review") rather than claiming "PCD approved"
+- **PII-Null Resilience**: The app is fully functional without PII.
+Regression tests cover null/undefined PII for both pixel ingestion and server-side CAPI, ensuring attribution works with order-level signals only.

 ---